DessimozLab/FastOMA/README.md

 You may need to re-run nextflow command line by adding `-resume`, if the allocated time is not enough for your dataset.

-You may need to increase the number of opoened files in your system with `ulimit -n 131072`.
+You may need to increase the number of opoened files in your system with `ulimit -n 131072` or higher.

 If you have the omamer mappings, you can put them in hogmap folder  and run the following